jqno/jqno.github.io/_posts/2024-08-24-why-are-there-no-decent-code-formatters-for-java.md

 There's a way to work around that.
 If you use Arch, BTW, you can download [a script from the AUR](https://aur.archlinux.org/cgit/aur.git/tree/palantir-java-format?h=palantir-java-format) that you can run from the command-line, and of course you can easily borrow and adapt that script if you use a more sensible OS.
 You'll have to gather and package the dependencies somehow, though.
 If you want to go down that path, here's the updated ratings:

-- 🏗: 👍🏻
+- 🏗 `maven`: good
-- 🏃‍♂️: 👍🏻
+- 🏃‍♂️ `speed`: good
-- ✨: 🤩
+- ✨ `beauty`: excellent
-- 🚀: 👎🏻
+- 🚀 `ergonomics`: fail
-- `IJ`: 👍🏻
+- 🧠 `IntelliJ`: good
-- ⚙️: 0️⃣
+- ⚙️ `config`: no options

-I give 🚀 a 👎🏻 in this case because you have to figure out how to share the script and its dependencies with other people, and how you want to update them.
+Palantir fails `ergonomics` in this case because you have to figure out how to share the script and its dependencies with other people, and how you want to update them.

 This script does expose that Palantir is probably a wrapper around google-java-format, rather than a fork of it.
 I'm not sure what that implies for the long-term stability of the project, and I don't know if I should let myself be bothered by that.